-Spacecom (TASE: SCC) operates the AMOS satellite fleet, currently consisting of the AMOS-2, AMOS-3 and AMOS-5 satellites.
-AMOS-2 and AMOS-3, co-located at the 4°W "Hot Spot" orbital position, deliver a wide range of communications and broadcasting services to Europe and the Middle East.
+Spacecom (TASE: SCC) is a leading global fixed satellites operator, operating the advanced AMOS satellite fleet, currently consisting of four satellites and more to come in the next two years.
+AMOS-2 and AMOS-3, co-located at the 4°W "hot spot" orbital position, deliver a wide range of communications and broadcasting services to Europe and the Middle East.
 AMOS-5, located at the 17° E orbital position, offers a pan-African C-band beam, connecting Europe and the Middle East alongside three Ku-band regional beams, enabling it to be a prime carrier of African traffic in both broadcast and data services.
-With the launch of the AMOS-4 and AMOS-6 satellites, Spacecom will expand its reach to serve additional markets, including Asia and Russia, strengthening its position as a multi-regional satellite operator.
+AMOS-4 located at 65° E orbital position, launched in September 2013, enables Spacecom to expand its reach to serve additional markets, including Asia, China and Russia.
+With the launch of the AMOS-6 satellite in 2015 to the 4°W "hot spot" and additional satellites planned in the next 3 years, Spacecom will strengthen its position as a global satellite operator.

 Publicly traded at the Tel Aviv Stock Exchange, Spacecom's controlling shareholder is Eurocom, Israel's largest privately owned communication group, with additional shareholders including Clal Group, Mer Services Group and General Satellite Services Co.
 (GSSC).

 May 1996 - AMOS-1, the first satellite operated by Spacecom, was launched and provided geostationary services until mid-2008.

 December 2003 - Spacecom launched AMOS-2 to the 4°W orbital slot, where it is expected to provide services through 2016.